msg-CareerPaths/spring-training/chapters/800-security-oauth.md

 > Use Postman to test that you are able to issue a token by providing the correct username and password for a customer (For this you will need an endpoint for authentication which will give you the token as response)
 > Also test that your endpoints are accessible only if a valid Bearer Token was added in the header of the request.
 >
-> The User can have one of the two roles: *Customer* or *Admin*.
-Some action can be performed only by an admin, such as product deletion.
+> The User can have one of the two roles: *CUSTOMER* or *ADMIN*.
+Some action can be performed only by an admin, such as order deletion.
-> Test that the application does not allow delete requests from customers, with Postman.
+> Test that the application does not allow DELETE requests from customers, with Postman.
 >
-> *Hint: When the FE application will send requests to the BE application, the requests might fail due to missing CORS configuration.
+> *Hint: Keep in mind that later, when you will call the implemented API via the frontend application while working on the React/Angular training, the requests will fail due to missing CORS configuration.
 Check the provided resources to see how to fix this.*

 Further Resources: